What Are Tax Credits, and Which Ones Do You Qualify For?

 - There are two educational tax credits available in the 2018 tax year: the Lifetime Learning Credit and the American Opportunity Tax Credit.
-Each allows you to deduct a percentage of what you pay in tuition and related costs for you, your spouse, or your dependent to pursue post-secondary education.
+Each allows you to deduct a percentage of what you pay in tuition and related education costs for you, your spouse, or your dependent to pursue post-secondary education.
 The amounts of these credits also decrease as your income increases beyond certain limits: $116,000 for married couples filing jointly for the 2019 tax year and $118,000 for filers of joint married returns in 2020.
 Rules determine the nature of educational expenses that qualify toward the credit, including certain fees and mandatory costs.
 You can claim one of these credits or the other, but not both.